 Nerve and Tendon Injuries

 Nerve and tendons can sustain damage from pressure, stretching, or cutting.
+Symptoms include numbness, weakness, and pain.
 These injuries can be extremely painful and cause serious, irreversible damage if left untreated.

 Total Hip Replacement